vishakiv/vishakiv/README.md

 I'm a **Data Analyst** based in **Berlin**.

 # 💫 About Me:
-🔭 I’m currently working on data analytics and visualisation projects
+🔭 I’m currently working on a series data analytics and visualisation projects related to women’s football.
-<br>👯 I’m looking to collaborate on any data projects related to women’s football<br>
-<br>🌱 I’m currently learning SQL, Python and Tableau.<br>
+<br> 🌱 I’m currently learning SQL, Python and Tableau.<br>

 ## 📚 Skills:
 - Data Analysis with Python (Pandas, NumPy, Matplotlib, Seaborn, Plotly)